 Sara recently wrapped on the new Transformers film, directed by Michael Bay, and on her second series of BBC’s hugely successful drama Doctor Foster.

-She is currently rehearsing the role of Martha in Rapture Theatre’s Who’s Afraid of Virginia Woolf?.
+She has just finished playing the role of Martha in Rapture Theatre’s Who’s Afraid of Virginia Woolf? to great acclaim.

 Six Stars for Who's Afraid Of Virginia Woolf

 The Scottish Tour of Who’s Afraid of Virginia Woolf starring Sara Stewart as Martha received six stars from the Edinburgh Evening News:

 “Whether braying, growling, hissing, spitting, bitching or sniping, Stewart as Martha is as bewitching as she is imposing.
 Relishing the psychotic nature of her character, she delivers a career-defining performance.”

 “It’s an unflinching performance and together, [Kingsland] and Stewart are a blistering combination, an explosive double-act just waiting for one or the other, or indeed an outsider, to light the touch paper and step back”

 Reviews in for Sara Stewart 'Who's Afraid of Virginia Woolf'

 The first reviews are in for Rapture Theatre’s Who’s Afraid of Virginia Woolf, directed by Michael Emans.

 Who’s Afraid of Virginia Woolf is touring all around Scotland until 3rd June.

 - “Stewart’s braying, vulgar Martha displays the casual arrogance and unpredictability of the functioning alcoholic.
 It’s a performance which doesn’t need a plunging red dress in order for her to command the stage.”
 Three stars, Thom Dibdin, The Stage.